Alicepinch/everything-vegan/README.md

 </p>
 </details>

+#### Differences from original wireframes:
+As you can see from the original wireframes, there are some features that were not implemented/ some design decisions were changed during the build.
+For example, due to time constraints and priotisising more important features, the reviews section was not included on the homepage.
+On the profile page when a user is logged in, the "{Username} profile" header was removed as this didn't look the best and was not necessary.

 ## Design

 Veganism can sometimes be associated with being boring.
 Therefore, for the overall design of this project I wanted it to be modern but with a fun feel throughout for the user.